-Consider post-training weight compression as a perturbation of a model parameters $\theta\in\mathbb{R}^d$.
-The perturbation affects the deviation of the model's loss function $\mathcal{L}(\theta)$ in the proximity of an optimal point $\theta^\star$.
-Sensitivity to such perturbation can be naturally captured by the second-order expansion of the loss determined by the quadratic term involving the Hessian $H=H\left(\theta^\star\right)$ of the problem:
+Consider post-training weight compression~(PTC) as an example of parameter sensitivity application.
+The compression perturbs model parameters $\theta\in\mathbb{R}^d$ and drives the deviation of the model's loss function $\mathcal{L}(\theta)$ in the proximity of an optimal point $\theta^\star$.
+Sensitivity to such perturbation can be naturally captured by the second-order expansion of the loss determined by the quadratic term involving the Hessian $\mathbf{H}=\mathbf{H}\left(\theta^\star\right)$ of the problem:

-Compression optimization thus corresponds to minimizing the deviation $\nabla{\mathcal L}$ with respect to a compression $\theta=\mathcal{C}(\theta^\star)$ while considering the structured curvature encoded in $H$:
+Compression optimization thus corresponds to minimizing the deviation $\Delta{\mathcal L}$ with respect to a compression $\theta=\mathcal{C}(\theta^\star)$ while considering the structured curvature encoded in $\mathbf{H}$:

-where the optimization task in considered over a functional family of compression methods $\mathcal{C}$.
+where the optimization task is considered over a functional family of compression methods $\mathcal{C}$.

-In real-world settings, working directly with $H$ is often intractable due to its size and complex structure.
-Hence, solving the task in Eq.~\ref{eq:compression_opt} also requires finding good enough approximations of $H$ that ideally capture the most important properties of the Hessian.
-As we show next, there is a certain class of approximations that align particularly well with our task.
+In real-world settings, working directly with $\mathbf{H}$ is often intractable due to its size and complex structure.
+Thus, solving the task in Eq.~\ref{eq:compression_opt} requires finding good enough approximations of the Hessian that ideally capture its most important properties.
+As we show next, there is a certain class of approximations that align particularly well with this task.